Skip to content

 Exploring Paris’s Art Museums with Kids

 There’s more to exploring art in Paris than the Louvre’s Mona Lisa.
 While most will want to see it to check it off their bucket list, it’s tinier than you’re expecting and very crowded.
-From Monet’s Water Lilies to Van Gogh’s Starry night, your kids will find much to love in Paris’s museum.
+From Monet’s Water Lilies to Van Gogh’s Starry Night, your kids will find much to love in Paris’s museums.

-With its colorful Impressionist masterpieces, from artists like Degas and Monet, Musée d’Orsay provides a lively art experience.
+With its colorful Impressionist masterpieces, from artists like Degas and Monet, Musée d’Orsay (⭐ Adventurous Tastes Pick) provides a lively art experience.
 In addition, the art is arguably more approachable for kids than the more famous Louvre collection.
 Book tickets in advance – they will sell out.
 As with the Louvre, I suggest taking a guided, family-friendly tour.
-Also, consider Centre Pompidou if you are looking to enjoy contemporary art.
+Also, consider Centre Pompidou if you are looking to enjoy contemporary art (Not: this museum is currently closed for renovation).

 A crowd of people at the Louvre admiring the Mona Lisa - close up of heads and hands holding cell phones to take photos of the painting.